MSalles94/commercial_analyst/README.md

-# commercial_analyst
+# Commercial Analyst

-Some commercial issues to deal with.
+Some commercial common issues to deal with.

+## Data
+The data is synthetic.